 Our 53-acre nature sanctuary is home to the Blue Hole, the source spring of the San Antonio River.
 We are a nonprofit Earth care ministry of the Sisters of Charity of the Incarnate Word.
 Headwaters at Incarnate Word is restoring our urban landscape through the removal of invasive plants and propagation of native species in an effort to increase biodiversity and benefit local wildlife.
 We offer educational programs for adults and children that focus on nature, local history, and conservation of our shared natural and cultural resources.
 Finally, we provide a sanctuary where people are encouraged to reflect and find meaning in their connection with the Earth, themselves, and each other.
-Take a virtual tour.

 Anyone fascinated by the sights and sounds of birds is welcome.

 Snap Pictures, Get Pizza!
 Come out to meet the challenge in a statewide effort to see which city can document the most species.
 This is a great opportunity to apply your iNaturalist training from Headwaters’ workshops.
 To participate, snap pictures of flora and fauna using the iNaturalist app.
 Pizza will be provided for Headwaters’ contestants while supplies last!

 “…Division Street takes us on a road-trip that looks at the promise of wildlife corridors, the potential for ‘greening’ our highway system, and the fusion of high-tech engineering with the best and brightest environmental research happening today.” www.greenplanetfilms.org

 “...[see] the astounding migration experience as two generations of the butterflies migrate north and then a Super Generation miraculously finds its way from Canada to a few isolated mountaintops in Mexico – to a place it has never been!” www.theflightof thebutterflies.com